Fit as a Mama Bear

 • Using your hands, portion and roll the mixture into balls roughly 1 inch wide and place them on your baking sheet.
 The mixture should make 18 meatballs (roughly).

-• While the meatballs are cooking make the rice according to package directions and the sauce.
-Combine all ingredients together in a small saucepan except for the arrowroot powder
+• While the meatballs are cooking, make the sauce by combining all ingredients together in a small saucepan except for the arrowroot powder

 • Heat over medium to high heat.
 When the mixture starts to boil, whisk in the arrowroot powder and ensure no clumps remain.
 Reduce heat to medium-low until the sauce is the consistency you desire (it will thicken after about 5-8 minutes)

-• At the same time, preheat a skillet with the avocado oil over medium heat.
+• If using, now is the time to saute your vegetables.
+Preheat a skillet with the avocado oil over medium heat.
 Add the peppers when hot and saute them.
 Toss them in the sesame oil and cook until cooked through but still firm.

 • Assemble the bowls.
 Place ¾ cup of rice into each bowl and top with veggies, meatballs and sauce, finally add the green onions if using.